 Reuse

 Reusing decor throughout the day is another great option for being more eco-friendly, and a double benefit is you can lower your costs for the day too!
-Buying floral decor that can be moved from ceremony to reception, and using your wedding party’s flowers for centerpieces or decor, can really make a big difference.
+Buying floral decor that can be moved from ceremony to reception, and using your wedding party’s flowers for centerpieces or other table decor, can really make a big difference.

 Recycle